enze-chen/mi-book-2021/preamble/setup.md

 For quick check-ins and formative assessments, we'll be using [Slido polls](https://www.sli.do/) throughout this curriculum.
 In order for this to work, you will have to **enable [third-party] cookies** in your browser, so please make sure this setting is enabled.
 If so, you should be able to submit a vote in the test poll below.
-If not, please look up how to do so for your browser.
+If not, please look up how to enable cookies for your browser. 🍪

 <p align="center">
     <iframe src="https://app.sli.do/event/yv5xrtyg/embed/polls/49113d57-715d-48ea-90bd-78e44f336f29" width="300" height="300"></iframe>